 Vence was founded to improve the affordability and availability of sustainable animal protein.
-It is commonly cited that by 2050, the world will need to feed more than 10 billion people and require a 70% increase in global food production.
+By 2050, the world will need to feed more than 10 billion people and require a 70% increase in global food production.
 Animal protein accounts for 20% of the global diet, so the world needs a lot more livestock.
 However, these is no space to grow, farmers are being forced to produce more food, for less, using less resources per animal.

 We believe that innovation occurs at the intersection of need and knowledge.
 Our business was started to solve a need and we have assembled the knowledge.
 We are utilizing connected sensors, artificial intelligence and leading animal behavioral research to transform one of societies oldest and most valuable industries.
 We seek to enhance the lives of our customers as well as the animals they are rearing to help feed all of us.